4D-Coder/Movie-Lovers/README.md

 # Movie Lovers

-This is a project forked from a project built with [Jasmine Hamou](https://github.com/hamouj) for further individual practice and development beyond pair work with
+This is a project forked from a project built with [Jasmine Hamou](https://github.com/hamouj) for further individual practice and development beyond pair work.

 ### About this Project